Mayoral elections in South Bend, Indiana: General election

 the city saw its lowest turnout for a mayoral election since 1925.
 29,196 votes were cast.

-Parent won by a roughly 2-1 margin over Republican H. Chris Overgaard.
+Parent won by a roughly 2–1 margin over Republican H. Chris Overgaard.

 Immediately after the Democratic primary, all of Parent's three largest opponents gave him their support for the general election.

 1983

 The 1983 South Bend, Indiana mayoral election was held on November 8, 1983.
 It saw the reelection of incumbent Democrat Roger Parent.

 Nominations

 Primary elections were held on May 3.

 Democratic primary

 Democrats renominated incumbent mayor Roger Parent.

 Republican primary

 Republicans nominated businessman Howeard Hoodhew.
 Goodhew defeated school board member Oscar Brookins.

 American party nomination

 The American Party nominated Kathryn Brookins, wife of failed Republican primary contender Oscar Brookins.

 General election

 At 62%, turnout, while showing an increase over that of the previous mayoral election, was not considered all that high.

 Many local Republicans saw Goodhew as presenting the party with its best chances of winning the mayoralty since Lloyd M. Allen left office.

 In the closing period of the campaign, Howard Goodhew ran harsh attacks on Parent and the city government he had overseen.
 Internal polling by Parent's campaign late in the race had shown the race between him and Goodhew narrowing, with Goodhew gaining on him.
 However, in the very last days of the election, Parent's polls again showed him with a more comfortable margin.
-Some believed that the last-minuted attacks on Parent by Goodhew may have backfired on Goodhew.
+Some believed that the last-minute attacks on Parent by Goodhew may have backfired on Goodhew.

 Parent's campaign had been satisfied that voter turnout improved over the previous election, as they believed that apathy among voters would hurt his chances of reelection.

 While Goodhew denied it, there were allegations that a state board that he was chair of was playing politics to aid his campaign when it delayed a bond issue for the city of South Bend.

-Parent carried the vote in five of the city's six Common Council (city council) districts The coinciding election for the Common Council (which also had two at-large seats) saw the Democrats retain the 8-1 majority that they had won four years prior.
+Parent carried the vote in five of the city's six Common Council (city council) districts The coinciding election for the Common Council (which also had two at-large seats) saw the Democrats retain the 8–1 majority that they had won four years prior.